colleenkwilson/Me/README.md

 # Colleen's Leadership README/Operating Manual
-I aspire to be the best stand up, hard-working, ever-learning technology executive who won't shy away from rolling up her sleeves and getting my hands dirty when needed, or working on problems no one else wants to solve.
-Building great (and profitable) products and experiences are about becoming an obsessive student of your customers'/market's pains and aspirations.
-I lead, guide, and coach my teams to become obsessive students of their customers.
+I aspire to be the best stand up, hard-working, ever-learning executive who won't shy away from rolling up her sleeves and getting my hands dirty when needed, or working on problems no one else wants to solve.
+Building great (and profitable) products is about a continuous commitment to excellence (both internally and externally).
+I lead, guide, and coach my teams to become obsessive students of their customers, their business, and technology, world-class collaborators, and high impact contributors.

-Let's do big things!
+Be excellent to one another

 ## My Leadership Philosphy
-* Be a respectful human first and foremost
+* Be a respectful human being first and foremost
+* Pursue excellence in your craft to the best of your abilities.
+Let that pursuit of excellence drive you.
+Compete with yourself, not others
-* Show [intellectual curiosity](https://www.forbes.com/sites/tomaspremuzic/2017/03/06/what-happens-when-leaders-lack-curiosity/#3cd906236b74)/effort before asking for help
+* Show intellectual curiosity / effort before asking for help
-* Proactive sharing (managing up/across)
+* Model proactive sharing and being generous with context, information and knowledge (managing up/across)
 * Outcomes > how
-* Pay it forward
+* Work hard and be nice to people - Pay it forward, and assume benevolence
+* You own your career, but you rent your title.
+Manage it well
+* The right job and culture should not mandate that you sacrifice your health, happiness, and family for your paycheck
+* Action breeds clarity.
+Start by starting.
+Exposure therapy works

 ## My Daily/Weekly Cadence
 TOPIC | ANSWER
 ----- | -----
-Most Productive Time of the Day | Mornings; before Noon (happy to meet outside of work hours, just ask) Thinking (Low Meeting Days) | Tuesday & Wednesday Executive development | Friday PM
+Most Productive Time of the Day | Mornings; before Noon Key 1:1s | Directs - 1x week*
-1x1 Days | Monday & Thursday (PM)
+Skips - 1x month*
+Peers - bi-weekly*
+Org - monthly all hands*

+*and as needed, always
 Worst Day/Time for an intense 2 hr meeting | Fridays; After 3PM
+Craft / networking / connection | 1x month I like to block mornings for coffee meetings, networking, and connection with the broader product/fintech community to keep my network and skills strong.

+Additionally, once every 6 weeks I meet with my Chief core group, meeting my Product Peers 1/month

+I also like to attend 1-2 conferences per year related to product and leadership

 ## My Communication Channels
 *  My time (and thus my calendar) is very important to me.
 I strive to be an efficient person & purposefully carve out time in my day/week to 'think'.